Claíomh Solais

 The Sword of Light or Claidheamh Soluis (Old Irish; modern Claíomh Solais /ga/) is a trope object that appears in a number of Irish and Scottish Gaelic folktales.
 The "Quest for sword of light" formula is catalogued as motif H1337.

 The sword appears commonly as a quest object in the Irish folktale of a hero seeking "The One Story" (or the "Cause of the one story about women"), which culminates in the discovery of a "Tale of the Werewolf" (a man magically turned wolf by an unfaithful wife).
 However, the sword is uninvolved in the man-wolf portion, and only figures in the hero-adventure frame story.

 The sword of light, according to a different commentator, is a fixture of an Irish tale group describable as a quasi-bridal-quest.
-This characterization is inspired by the formula where the hero gains a beautiful wife (and riches) by gambling against a gruagach aka wizard-champion, but suffers losses which makes him beholden to mount on a hopeless-seeming quest.
+This characterization is inspired by the formula where the hero gains a beautiful wife (and riches) by gambling against a gruagach wizard-champion, but suffers losses which makes him beholden to mount on a hopeless-seeming quest.
 Like the actual "giant's daughter" bridal quest tales, the sword of light hero often gains assistance of "helpful animals" in completing his tasks or ordeals.

-The sword has been regarded as a legacy to the god-slaying weapons of Irish mythology by certain scholars, such as T. F. O'Rahilly, the analogues being the primeval Celtic deity's lightning-weapon, Lugh's sling that felled Balor, the hero Cúchulainn's supernatural spear Gae bulga and his shining sword Cruaidín Catutchenn.
+The sword has been regarded as a legacy to the god-slaying weapons of Irish mythology by certain scholars, such as T. F. O'Rahilly, the analogues being the primeval Celtic deity's lightning-weapon, Lugh's sling that felled Balor, the hero Cú Chulainn's supernatural spear Gáe Bulg and his shining sword Cruaidín Catutchenn.